An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Numerical Experiments

-\begin{example} The transportation problem on the spiral surface given in \Cref{fig:punc}, a spherical surface from which three distinct rectangular regions have been removed.
-Moreover, we require that the transport process must bypass these ``holes''.
-The surface is discretized with $|V| = 17463$. \end{example}
+\begin{example} On a spherical surface, the initial and terminal distributions are shown in \Cref{fig:punc}.
+In particular, three rectangular regions are removed from the sphere, and the transport path is required to bypass these ``holes''.
+The surface is discretized with $|V| = 17463$ and $|T|= 34816$. \end{example}